Cash Explosion: C.E. Play at Home

-From May of 2020 to August 2021, C.E. suspended tapings due to COVID-19 and allows contestants to play at home.
+From May 2020 to August 2021, C.E. suspended tapings due to COVID-19 and allows contestants to play at home.

 C.E.
 (2022-present)

 On October 15, 2022, the format was overhauled.
 This time, the eight players played one at a time, facing one large screen.
-The main game board now features 24 hexagon tiles: hiding money, one double tile, one triple tile, a bonus tile, a extra play tile, and an Ohio Lottery ticket jackpot (which is the Ohio Lottery logo).
+The main game board now features 24 hexagon tiles: hiding money, one double tile, one triple tile, a bonus tile, an extra play tile, and an Ohio Lottery ticket jackpot (which is the Ohio Lottery logo).

 Like in Spotlight, the player selects three tiles on his/her podium.
-If a player finds a double or triple tile, he/she’s game board transforms into a multiplier board which the player selects one of nine money related terms (Coins, Bank, Purse, Safe, Cash, Gold, Diamond, Money Tree, and Piggy Bank).
+If a player finds a double or triple tile, his/her game board transforms into a multiplier board which the player selects one of nine money related terms (Coins, Bank, Purse, Safe, Cash, Gold, Diamond, Money Tree, and Piggy Bank).
 Whatever the amount is shown, it is doubled or tripled.
 If a player finds a bonus tile, he/she is shown the Ohio Lottery win station and selects one of sixteen most popular Ohio Lottery games (including the namesake C.E. itself).
 The Ohio Lottery win station also shows the Retailer of the Week.
 Once the double/triple and bonus tiles are found, the game board returns to its normal configuration.
 If a player finds the Ohio Lottery Ticket Jackpot, he/she wins $1,000 worth of Ohio Lottery tickets from a randomly chosen instant game (each audience member over the age of 18 also receives one of the tickets chosen for the ticket jackpot for the week).
 If a player finds an Extra Play, the game board adds a 4th tile and he/she can make a 4th selection on the board.

 As usual, the two winners advance to the Cash Challenge and have their winnings doubled.
 The Second Chance and Cash Challenge remain the same as the previous format, but if a player has more than $40,000+ in total, they will play for $75,000 instead of $50,000.

 At the time, the show’s catchphrase “Gotta Get On That Show!” is introduced.